![]() |

 Alabama |

-| Another short stop on the way to Alaska -- April 2-4, 2009 Styx River Campground in Robertsdale, Alabama.
+Another short stop on the way to Alaska-- April 2 - 4, 2009 - Styx River Campground in Robertsdale, Alabama.
 It rained very heavily all the way here and it was a scary drive at times.
 The driving area was under tornado watch the entire drive.
 The park has an indoor pool and hot tub, but both were closed - what a disappointment!
-The park also advertised free wireless internet throughout the park, but it was not available inside our RV - not sure what they meant by "throughout the park".
-We were not even given a code. |
+The park also advertised free wireless internet throughout the park, but it was not available inside the RV of the two RV Gypsies so what does "free wireless internet throughout the park" mean?.
+The two RV Gypsies were not even given a code. |

-through the state of Mississippi, then on |
+The two RV Gypsies drove briefly through the state of Mississippi, then on to Alabama and Louisiana |

 Scenery in Mississippi

-taken from the window of a moving car. |
+taken from the window of a moving RV. |

 |